CONTAX T Review

 Table of Contents

 In my quest of the most pocketable camera, without compromising on image quality, I’ve been lurking on the Contax T for a while.
-Even though there is already both, a Rollei 35S and Contax T3 siting on my shelves, I was looking for a compact camera with an easy way to focus, preferably with Zeiss glass, and that I wouldn’t worry too much about, unlike the costly T3 😅.
+Even though there is already both, a Rollei 35S and Contax T3 siting on my shelf, I was looking for a compact camera with an easy way to manual focus, preferably with Zeiss glass, and that I wouldn’t worry too much about, unlike the pricey T3 😅.
 That’s why the Contax T was for me the perfect candidate to sit between the Rollei and my precious T3.

 So back in October we travelled to Porto in Portugal to visit my wife’s relatives and introduce to the family the new On Film Only staff member.
 I expected that it wouldn’t be a regular holiday trip with visit and exploration as such.
 Add an awful weather forecast during our entire stay and you have the perfect recipe to depress any photographer in dire need of outdoors and wandering.

 On top of that, it was the first travel with our newborn son, so you can imagine there was not much space left for my camera gear.
 Between diapers and baby bottles, sacrifices needed to be made, so I figured it would be the perfect opportunity to test and review this tiny Contax T recently acquired.

 You may be familiar with the T2 and T3 but the legendary T series began with, you guessed it, the first of its name: The Contax T.

 Initially aimed at wealthy photographers in quest of an ultra portable camera, it shined with an excellent build quality, premium materials, and most importantly fine Carl Zeiss glass.